jess/brownwebdesign/app/posts/2013-11-25-000000-back-everything-up.markdown

 dev server with a RAID setup to mirror the data.

 This is when things started to get a little off.
 After setting up my new server, I never resetup  JungleDisk.
-It seemed to have some problems and I never really liked how it worked.
-We started putting all new client directories in Dropbox and also eventually updated our Macbooks.
+We started putting all new client directories in Dropbox.
 We ended up with having a lot of old client data on the server, some internal applications (ie billing/time tracking) and lots of old resources (images, videos, etc).

 I've had it on my todo list for sometime now to find an offsite solution for my dev server, and I've looked a few times, but just haven't found